thomasbattram/thesis/index/thesis.knit.md

 \end{figure}

 ### EWAS meta-analysis {#results-ewas-meta-analysis}
-The basic meta-analysis adjusted for study-specific covariates identified 16 CpG sites which were hypomethylated in relation to lung cancer (FDR<0.05, Model 1, Figure 2).
+The basic meta-analysis adjusted for study-specific covariates identified 16 CpG sites which were hypomethylated in relation to lung cancer (FDR<0.05, Model 1, __Figure \@ref(fig:fig2-07)__).
 Adjusting for 10 surrogate variables (Model 2) and derived cell counts (Model 3) gave similar results (Table 1).
-The direction of effect at the 16 sites did not vary between studies (median I2=38.6) (Supplementary Table 2), but there was evidence for heterogeneity of effect estimates at some sites when stratifying individuals by smoking status (Table 1).
+The direction of effect at the 16 sites did not vary between studies (median I2=38.6) (__Table \@ref(tab:sup-tab2-07)__), but there was evidence for heterogeneity of effect estimates at some sites when stratifying individuals by smoking status (Table 1).

 (ref:fig2-07-cap) __Observational associations of DNA methylation and lung cancer: A fixed effects meta-analysis of lung cancer EWAS weighted on the inverse variance was performed to establish the observational association between differential DNA methylation and lung cancer.__ Left-hand side: Manhattan plot, all points above the solid line are at P < 1x10-7 and all points above the dashed line (and triangular points) are at FDR < 0.05.
 In total 16 CpG sites are associated with lung cancer (FDR < 0.05).
 Right-hand side: Quantile-quantile plot of the EWAS results (same data as the Manhattan plot).